Skip to main content

 Set Up

-- Plug in the dongle into a USB receptacle in your computer.
+• Plug in the dongle into a USB port in your computer.

-- Put the handle on a flat surface where it wont move, buttons facing upwards and ball connector pointed towards the screen.
+• Put the handle on a flat surface where it wont move, the buttons facing upwards and ball connector pointed towards the screen.

 Power On and Calibration

-- Press the power button once.
-The status light will turn red, then change to blue.
-Blue indicates that the IMU in the device is undergoing self-calibration.
+• Press the power button once.
+The status light will turn red, then change to yellow to indicate that the IMU in the device is undergoing self-calibration.

-- When battery is low, the VerseGrip Stylus will turn itself off every 2 minutes; please recharge right away.
+• If the battery is critically low, the VerseGrip Stylus will turn itself off every 2 minutes; please charge it right away.

 Recalibration

-- To recalibrate, press and hold the calibration button for three seconds, or until you see that the orientation has shifted in your simulation.
+• To recalibrate, hold the stylus in the position you would like to recalibrate to, press and hold the calibration button for three seconds, or until the orientation shifts in the simulation.

 Standby and Power Off

-- Press the power button again to go back into standby mode.
-The status light will go red, blinking every 2 seconds, and data transmission will stop.
+• Press the power button once to go back into standby mode.
+The status light will start blinking white, and data transmission will stop.

 Charging

-- Plug the VerseGrip Stylus into power via the USB-C charging receptacle.
+• Plug the VerseGrip Stylus via the USB-C charging port.

-- The charging light will be blue when plugged into power, and when fully charged it will rapidly blink blue.
-When you plug into power the device will start and go into standby.
+• The charging status light will be solid blue when plugged into power, and when fully charged it will turn off.

-WARNING: Do not allow the battery to fully discharge.
+WARNING: If you have a VerseGrip Stylus that was shipped between August and December 2024 - Do not allow the battery to fully discharge.
 Once depleted, it may not retain a charge.
 If this happens, the VerseGrip Stylus will continue to operate as long as it remains plugged in.
-This is only an issue for VerseGrip Stylus devices shipped between August and December 2024.
-Contact Haply Support to receive the firmware update which fixes this issue.
+Contact Haply Support to receive the firmware update file to fix this issue.

 States and Light Indicators